tampa personal injury attorney

 Why Are Expert Witnesses Particularly Important in Truck Accident Cases?

 This is another way in which truck accidents are different than other motor vehicle cases.
 Expert witnesses with specific qualifications are needed due to, among other things, the many interstate and intrastate commerce regulations.
-For example, experts that can testify as to the medical impact of fatigue and sleep apnea on driving; safety experts that can testify as to such things as log books, pre and post trip inspections, and proper maintenance practices; and trucking industry experts that can testify as to such things as leased drivers, industry hiring and training practices and the supervision of professional drivers.
+For example, experts who can testify as to the medical impact of fatigue and sleep apnea on driving; safety experts that can testify as to such things as log books, pre and post-trip inspections, and proper maintenance practices; and trucking industry experts that can testify as to such things as leased drivers, industry hiring and training practices, and the supervision of professional drivers.

 I Was Injured When My Car Was Rear-Ended by a Tractor-Trailer.
 Who Pays My Medical Bills?